Home

-Aunt Sally is played by players throwing batons at a wooden skittle known as a doll and goes back at least as far as the 17th Century.
-It may have been introduced by Royalist soldiers during the English Civil war when Charles set up court in Oxford.
-It is one of those pub games which is played only in a very confined locale and hardly at all outside of this area.
-In the case of Aunt Sally, the location is Oxfordshire and despite being restricted only to pubs in and around Oxford it is a very popular game indeed which is taken very seriously by regulars and for which there are numerous leagues of some longevity.
+Aunt Sally is played by throwing timber batons at a wooden skittle (known as a doll or dolly) on top of a post.
+It is one of those pub games which is played only in a confined locale and hardly at all outside of this area.
+In the case of Aunt Sally, the location is Oxfordshire and despite being restricted only to pubs in and around Oxfordshire it is an extremely popular game indeed that is taken very seriously by regulars and for which there are numerous leagues of some longevity.

 There are two 14th century manuscripts which show a game called club kayles (from the French "quilles" or skittles) which depict a skittles game in which one skittle is bigger, differently shaped, and in most cases positioned so as to be the most difficult to knock over.
 The throwers, in the pictures, are about to launch a long club-like object at the skittles underarm.
 Many skittles varieties of today still feature this extra large kingpin".
 Aunt Sally may be a development of skittles whereby this "Kingpin" became the sole interest of the game and the other skittles were dispensed with.